backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 **3a.
 (Recommended) Authentication using environment variable**

-Set the config `techdocs.publisher.azureBlobStorage.credentials.accountName` in your `app-config.yaml` to the your account name.
+If you do not prefer (3a) and optionally like to use a service account, you can set the config `techdocs.publisher.azureBlobStorage.credentials.accountName` in your `app-config.yaml` to the your account name.

 The storage blob client will automatically use the environment variable